Haunted Houses for Kids—Friendly vs. Frightening?

 It's that time of year again!
 The Children's Museum Guild, a group of amazing women, have volunteered THOUSANDS of hours to making this year's Haunted House Fa-BOO-lous for you and your family.
 This is the museum's largest annual fundraiser and goes to help fund initiatives for families and the community throughout the year.

-One thing that makes our Haunted House unique is that we offer a variety of scare levels for you and your family, including IPL's Lights On Hours (for kids who scare easily), Defender Direct's Frightening Hours (for kids who dare to be scared), and Williams Comfort Air's XTREME SCREAM Fridays and Saturdays (recommended for super brave visitors).
+One thing that makes our Haunted House unique is that we offer a variety of scare levels for you and your family, including IPL's Lights-On Hours for kids who scare easily and CENTURY 21 SCHEETZ Frightening Hours for kids who dare to be scared.

 - Includes fun, upbeat music with all lights turned up.

-- Friendly-faced greeters are in each room of the house passing out treats to visitors similar to trick-or-treating.
+- Friendly-faced greeters without masks are in each room of the house passing out treats to visitors similar to trick-or-treating.

-- Children can play seek-and-find with pictures of the annual Haunted House mascot— Witchkins this year—as they move through the rooms of the house to help play up the fun of each room.
+- Children can play seek-and-find with pictures of the annual Haunted House mascot as they move through the rooms of the house to help play up the fun of each room.